cls-python/cls-luigi/README.md

 To use cls-python, a python version >= 3.10 must be used.
 The implementation uses ["structural pattern matching"](https://peps.python.org/pep-0634/).
 Verify you meet the requirements before trying to run any given example in this repository.

-There is a known [issue](https://github.com/spotify/luigi/issues/3202) when using Python 3.11 and using multiple workers.
-There is already a patch merged into main, but it seems like it is not yet in the release you get via pip.
-For now it makes sense to just use python 3.10.

 # cls-luigi

 ## Requirements for Your Development Environment